Supervisory framework: Registration

 Process for registration

-We are developing a web application (PSP Connect) for applicants and registered PSPs.
+We have developed a web application (PSP Connect) for applicants and registered PSPs.
 Among other activities, applicants and registered PSPs will be required to use PSP Connect to:

 When to apply for registration

-PSPs that operate during the transition period without having submitted their application may contravene section 104 of the RPAA.
+PSPs that operate without having submitted their application may be in violation of section 104 of the RPAA.
 This is a serious violation and could result in the issuance of a notice of violation (NOV) that may be accompanied by a substantial administrative monetary penalty.

 Information about NOVs will be published on our website including the name of the PSP, the nature of the violation and the penalty, as applicable.